Maths is one of the most important areas because it can help us understand aspects of every other part of life.

 Many researchers over recent years have identified ways in which students with a visual impairment may not be receiving all the information their sighted compatriots are:

-Firstly, researchers from across the US and Canada (Roseblum, et al., 2020) found that many students with a visual impairment struggle with graphs, charts, and maps because they are pictures which potentially require further description than just looking at them.
+Firstly, researchers from across the US and Canada (Rosenblum, et al., 2020) found that many students with a visual impairment struggle with graphs, charts, and maps because they are pictures which potentially require further description than just looking at them.

 Secondly, Emerson and Anderson (2018), researchers from Western Michigan University, further claimed that some graphs and charts cannot be verbally decoded.